Lennart van der Burg MSc

 - Energy Transition

 Large-scale production of green hydrogen from sustainable sources such as sun and wind still requires the removal of technological barriers.
 Electrolysis, a method of splitting water into hydrogen and oxygen, is needed to store and transport large amounts of wind energy to industry and for heavy transport.
 It's happening on a small scale now.
-In Europe's largest Hydrogen Research Facility, Faraday laboratorium, ECN part of TNO is working on technological breakthroughs to scale this up.
+In Europe's largest Hydrogen Research Facility, Faraday laboratorium, TNO is working on technological breakthroughs to scale this up.

 Get in touch with Lennart van der Burg